 Most brokers allow you to trade in any of these lot sizes.
 If your account is under several thousand dollars, then you definitely want a broker that will allow you to trade micro lots.

 Two of my preferred brokers (for non-US residents) are FXOpen.
 I also like VantageFX, but they no longer accept Canadian or US clients.
+I am also testing out FXCC, and like it for the small spreads and no commissions.

 Forex Pip Value